nevermined-io/metadata-api/README.md

 The `bumpversion.sh` script helps bump the project version.
 You can execute the script using `{major|minor|patch}` as first argument, to bump the version accordingly.

+##Attribution
+This project is based in the [Ocean Protocol Aquarius](https://github.com/oceanprotocol/aquarius).
+It keeps the same Apache v2 License and adds some improvements.

 ## License

 Copyright 2018 Ocean Protocol Foundation Ltd.